seanjib/Assignment-1/README.md

     print(bioinformatics + is + for + cool + people)
     ```

-    First run the code as it is shown above so you can see what error message this code gives.
-Then fix the code so that it calculates the sum of the five integers.
+    First run the code as it is shown above so you can see the error message.
+Then fix the code so that it calculates and prints the sum of the five integers.

 6. An ecologist is studying the effects of ambient temperature on nematode worm development.
 Her strategy is to place the worms in small boxes and then to place these boxes under different levels of heat exposure in her lab.
 In total, she has 341 worms.
-Write Python code that performs the calculations described below and prints each answer.
+Write code that performs the calculations described below and prints each answer.

     If exactly 26 worms can fit in a single box, what is the minimum number of boxes she should buy so that there will be enough room for all the worms?

     Assuming that she places 26 worms in all the boxes except the last one, how many worms will be in the last box?

 7. Suppose that you measure the radius of a crop circle to be 250 feet.
 Write Python code that declares a variable for the radius and then calculates and prints the area of that crop circle, rounded to 2 decimal places.
 The format of this output should be "The area of the crop circle is X.XX feet."
 (Replace "X.XX" with the actual value.)
 Your code must use the ``math`` module to determine the value of pi.